Skip to main content

 Community Fibre won't ask you to prove that you're on any income support in order to get this deal, which essentially means that anyone can sign up.

-The only thing you'll need to check is whether or not you can actually get this broadband package at your home.
-It's supplied by Community Fibre's full fibre network, which is primarily based around London for now, and to only a limited number of properties there.
+The only thing you'll need to check is whether you can actually get this broadband package at your home.
+It's supplied by Community Fibre's full fibre network, which is currently primarily based around London and limited to a limited number of properties there.

 If you're already a Community Fibre customer, this shouldn't be much of an issue.
 But if you're looking to choose this deal as a new customer, you'll have to make sure your property can access it.

-From August 2022, providers themselves have started to confirm which customers are eligible for social tariffs, removing the need for customers to prove their own eligibility.
+Since August 2022, providers have started to confirm which customers are eligible for social tariffs, removing the need for customers to prove their own eligibility.

-According to research, less than 2% of eligible customers were taking advantage of social tariffs, so this move is expected to make it easier for millions of people to cut down on their bills.
+According to research, less than 2% of eligible customers were taking advantage of social tariffs, so this move is expected to help millions of people cut down on their bills.

 Those who qualify for cheaper plans will still need to give their permission for their contract to be changed, but this means they will no longer have to seek the verification themselves.